kibimon/activitymon/core/README.md

 1. If the original object has a `as:source` property whose value has a valid `@id`, attempt to resolve the `@id`.
     If the `@id` resolves to a valid object of a recognized type which is, or extends, `rp:Class`, abort and re-run these steps using this resolved object instead.

-2. Run the steps for cloning an ordinary object on the original object, with the following caviats:
+2. Run the steps for cloning an ordinary object on the original object, with the following caveats:

     1. If the server has cloned a class with this `@id` before, then the new clone **SHOULD** replace the old one and share the same `@id`.